What is "The" Inca Trail?

 - We can book the earlier train at 6:10 am to give you more time to hike.
 This is why it's best to book a hotel in Ollantaytambo close to where the train station is.

 Contact our US office with questions or to make a reservation.
 757-714-6649 (eastern time)

-- choose your dates: every Tuesday for small groups, or any date for private groups that permits are available (min 2)
+- Dates of your choice.
+You can choose to join a small group any Tuesday, or any date for private groups that permits are available (min 2)

-- contact our US office by phone or email to ask questions or confirm availability - 757-714-6649 (eastern time)
+- Confirm availability.
+Contact our US office by phone or email to ask questions or confirm availability - 757-714-6649 (eastern time)

 - Are you active at home?
 You don't need to be a "hiker," but you should participate regularly activities that require physical exertion.
 Could be biking, vigorous walking, swimming, gardening, or employment that involves lots of movement